Joble9012/Joble9012/README.md

 [**View Dashboards**](https://public.tableau.com/views/Dashboard_17546697496100/Dashboard?:language=en-US&publish=yes&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)
 [**View Source Code**](https://github.com/Joble9012/SpotifyListeningHistoryDataAnalysis)

-## Overview & Objective
+## Overview
-Bubble tea has been a big part of my life since college—I get it several times a month and enjoy the variety of flavors and customizations.
-My favorite chain is **Mr. Wish**, mainly due to convenience.
+Bubble tea has been a big part of my life since college, and Mr. Wish is my go-to chain.
+This project analyzes sales performance across five Mr. Wish locations using a fully custom-generated, realistic dataset based on actual menus and pricing.
-This project analyzes **five Mr. Wish locations** using realistic custom-generated retail sales data.
-I collected each location’s menu and pricing to build an accurate dataset and demonstrate a full analytics workflow on a real-world problem.

-# 1. Define — Business Problem & Purpose
+The goal was to simulate a real multi-location retail environment and demonstrate a complete analytics workflow—from data creation to insights and visualization.

-## Business Problem
+## Project Purpose
-Mr. Wish lacks a consolidated analytics process across its five locations.
-Management currently has limited visibility into:

-- Store performance differences
-- Revenue contribution by product and size
+Management at multi-location retailers often lacks clear visibility into performance differences across stores, product trends, and customer behaviors.
+This project aims to answer questions such as:

-- Seasonal and time-of-day demand patterns
+- Which stores perform best and why?
+- Which drinks drive the most revenue?
-- Customer behavior (sugar levels, toppings, drink temperature)
+- How do preferences (toppings, sugar levels, temperature) influence sales?
-- Operational differences such as payment method usage

-## Goal
-Build an end-to-end analytics solution to uncover insights about store performance, customer behavior, and product trends to support data-driven decisions.

-## SMART Objective
+- What seasonal or time-based patterns exist?
+- How do payment methods differ by location?

-Analyze **12 months** of synthetic sales data from **five store locations** to identify top performers, seasonal patterns, and store-level differences, and deliver recommendations within **4–6 weeks**.
+The objective was to analyze **12 months** of synthetic sales data and produce meaningful insights and recommendations.

-# 2. Scope — What the Project Includes & Excludes

-## In Scope
+## What I Built
+To keep the project realistic and manageable, I generated and analyzed a complete year of bubble tea retail data (Jan–Dec 2024).
+Key components include:

 ### Data Generation
-Generate a full year of transaction-level data (Jan–Dec 2024) featuring:
+A Python script generated daily transactions with realistic patterns such as:
-- Seasonal demand cycles
+- Seasonal demand (higher in summer)
 - Store performance differences
-- Drink popularity weighting
+- Weighted drink popularity
-- Sugar-level, toppings, and temperature logic
+- Sugar/ice/topping logic
-- Time-of-day patterns
-- Weekday vs. weekend differences
+- Weekday vs. weekend behavior
+- Time-of-day peaks

-### Data Cleaning & Preparation
+### Data Preparation
+I cleaned and structured the data into tables such as:
+- **Stores**
-- Validate generated variables
+- **Products**
-- Structure datasets (Sales, Products, Stores)
-- Perform data quality checks
+- **Sales transactions**

+Data validation and quality checks ensured consistency across generated fields.

-### Exploratory Data Analysis
+### Analysis
+I explored:
+- Revenue by store
-- Store performance
+- Top-selling drinks
-- Product mix & top sellers
-- Monthly & seasonal trends
+- Monthly and seasonal trends
-- Sugar-level & topping preferences
+- Popular sugar levels, temperatures, and toppings
-- Peak hour / peak day analysis
+- Peak purchasing times
-- Payment method distribution
+- Payment preferences (cash vs card)

-### Visualization
+### Dashboards
-Create dashboards using Tableau, Power BI, or Python, including:
+The dashboards visualize:
 - Monthly revenue trends
-- Sales by store
+- Store comparisons
-- Top products
+- Product performance
-- Drink temperature preferences
+- Customer preference patterns
 - Topping usage
 - Time-of-day heatmaps

-### Recommendations & Insights
-Provide insights on:
-- Product promotion
-- Inventory planning
-- Seasonal marketing
-- Store optimization

-## Out of Scope
-- No real customer or POS data (synthetic only)
-- No machine learning forecasting or clustering
-- No HR or staffing data
-- No POS system integration

-## Final Scope Statement
-This project analyzes one year of synthetic bubble tea retail transactions generated via a custom Python script.
-It includes data preparation, exploration, visualization, and insights focused on store performance, product trends, customer preferences, and seasonal patterns across five locations.

-# 3. Recommendations & Insights
-1. **Seasonal Peak:** Higher sales during warmer months suggest opportunities for summer promotions and limited-time items.
+## Key Insights
+- **Summer months drive the highest revenue**, suggesting strong seasonality.
-2. **Top Sellers:** Fruit teas and brown sugar drinks consistently generate the most revenue.
+- **Fruit teas and brown sugar drinks** are consistently the top sellers.
-3. **Store Differences:** Add-on usage and drink size popularity vary by location, reflecting neighborhood preferences.
-4. **Operational Insight:** Card payments dominate weekdays; cash is more common on weekends, impacting cash-handling workflows.
-5. **Customer Preferences:** Medium sugar and 50% ice levels are most common, supporting standardized preparation guidelines.
+- Store-level differences show unique customer behaviors—some locations prefer more toppings or larger sizes.
+- **Medium sugar** and **50% ice** are the most common selections.
+- **Card payments dominate weekdays**, while weekends see more cash usage.

+## Recommendations
+- Increase marketing and inventory for fruit teas and brown sugar drinks across all stores.
+- Prepare for seasonal spikes by adjusting staffing and stock during summer months.
+- Tailor promotions by store based on local behavior (e.g., topping-heavy locations).
+- Standardize medium-sugar preparation to reduce variability and speed up service.
+- Adjust cash handling schedules to match weekend patterns.

-# Reflection
+## Reflection
-This project reinforced the importance of clean, intentional visualization.
-Rather than using many charts, a small set of well-designed visuals can tell a clearer story.
+This project taught me the value of clear, intentional dashboard design.
+Instead of creating many charts, I focused on visuals that actually support decision-making.
-Along with improving skills in data wrangling, analysis, and dashboard design, the project offered insights into customer behavior and retail patterns—showing how much a well-designed dataset can reveal.
+It also strengthened my skills in data generation, cleaning, analysis, and storytelling—while letting me explore a topic I genuinely enjoy.

 ## Tech Stack
 `Python` `Pandas` `Tableau`